leblancjs/ecovo-user-service/README.md

 * Document errors codes/responses more cleanly
 * Refactor handlers to reduce the amount of business logic they have
 * Add validation to the user struct
-* Refactor Auth to make it configurable via environment variables (or config file)
-* Refactor main to make DB configuratble via environment variables (or config file)

 ## Build and Test
 ### Docker